 Use privacy-oriented services

 Not all online services are so hungry for personal data.
 A number of tech companies are catering to the demand for privacy and developing encrypted and anonymous tools.
 It’s now possible to browse and search the web without being tracked by advertisers.
-By choosing a trustworthy VPN, you can encrypt your entire Internet connection to prevent unauthorized access to your web activity.
-Thanks to end-to-end encryption, you can send and receive chats and emails without disclosing the contents of your messages to the service provider.
+By choosing a trustworthy VPN(new window), you can encrypt your entire Internet connection to prevent unauthorized access to your web activity.
+Thanks to end-to-end encryption(new window), you can send and receive chats and emails without disclosing the contents of your messages to the service provider.

 Whether we like it or not, children spend a meaningful amount of their lives online.
 There are of course many benefits to this, but the current business model of the Internet also creates many risks.
 Parents have a crucial obligation to understand online privacy issues and be proactive to keep their children safe.